Hierarchical Fault Detection and Diagnosis for Transformer Architectures

-We denote the clean model parameters by $\theta$ and the injected mutant by $\theta'$.
-We evaluate $\theta$ and $\theta'$ under matched random seeds and otherwise identical fine-tuning conditions to isolate the causal effect of $\mathcal{C}$.
-The components of the configuration $\mathcal{C} = (m, t, u, f, v, \ell, \sigma)$ are the model architecture, the downstream task, the target unit, the fault category, the fault variant, the affected layer indices $\ell \subseteq \{1,\dots,L\}$ where $L$ is the number of transformer blocks, and the severity level $\sigma \in \{\mathrm{low}, \mathrm{medium}, \mathrm{high}\}$.
-The severity controls the magnitude of the injected change for numeric variants (e.g.,~scaling factors, dropout rates) and maps to a discrete intensity for non-numeric variants (e.g.,~visibility ratio in causal-mask breaking).
-We use single-fault configurations only (one target unit, one category, one variant per run) to preserve attribution clarity at Level~2 and Level~3.
+We inject every fault programmatically, so each configuration is applied, evaluated, and reverted without manual edits to the model source, and we release this injection framework in our replication package~\citep{defaultpp_repo}.
+We denote the clean model parameters by $\theta$ and the injected mutant by $\theta'$, and we evaluate the two under matched random seeds and otherwise identical fine-tuning conditions, so that any measured difference reflects the injected configuration $\mathcal{C}$.
+Recall that $\mathcal{C} = (m, t, u, f, v, \ell, \sigma)$ fixes the model architecture, the downstream task, the target unit, the fault category, the fault variant, the affected layer indices $\ell \subseteq \{1,\dots,L\}$ for a model with $L$ transformer blocks, and the severity level $\sigma \in \{\mathrm{low}, \mathrm{medium}, \mathrm{high}\}$.
+The severity sets the magnitude of the injected change for numeric variants, such as scaling factors and dropout rates, and maps to a discrete intensity for non-numeric variants, such as the visibility ratio in causal-mask breaking.
+We use only single-fault configurations, with one target unit, one category, and one variant per run, so that each observed change traces to one injected fault.
+Transformer faults can affect either stored parameters or forward-pass computations, so injection uses two mechanisms~\citep{pytorchfi,liang2025attnchecker}.

-Transformer faults affect either stored parameters or runtime computations, which requires two distinct injection mechanisms~\citep{pytorchfi,deepcrime}. \emph{Static faults} modify parameter tensors at rest, before forward execution.
-For example, an FFN weight-scaling fault multiplies the targeted weight matrices by a scalar:
+\emph{Static faults} change parameter tensors at rest, before forward execution.
+An FFN weight-scaling fault, for example, multiplies the targeted weight matrices by a scalar,

-where $\mathrm{params}(u,\ell)$ selects parameters of unit $u$ in layers $\ell$.
-Static faults include embedding corruption, parameter scaling, permanent neuron dropout, and LayerNorm parameter changes. \emph{Dynamic faults} modify the forward computation path through wrappers or hooks at selected module call sites.
-For example, a mask-zeroing fault intercepts the attention call and replaces the mask $M$ by zeros:
+where $\mathrm{params}(u,\ell)$ selects the parameters of unit $u$ in layers $\ell$.
+Static faults include embedding corruption, parameter scaling, permanent neuron dropout, and LayerNorm parameter changes. \emph{Dynamic faults} change the forward computation path through wrappers or hooks at selected module call sites.
+A mask-zeroing fault, for example, intercepts the attention call and replaces the mask $M$ with zeros,